tlsnotary/tlsn/tlsn/examples/simple/README.md

 ## Simple Example: Notarize Public Data from example.com (Rust) <a name="rust-simple"></a>

-This examples demonstrates the simplest possible use case for TLSNotary:
+This example demonstrates the simplest possible use case for TLSNotary:
 1. Notarize: Fetch <https://example.com/> and create a proof of its content.
 2. Verify the proof.